lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC C/D and SCHC F/R are located on both sides of the LPWAN transmission, i.e. on the Dev side and on the Network side.

 The operation in the Uplink direction is as follows.
 The Device application uses IPv6 or IPv6/UDP protocols.
-Before sending the packets, the Dev compresses their headers using SCHC C/D and, if the SCHC Packet resulting from the compression exceeds the maximum payload size of the underlying LPWAN technology, SCHC F/R is performed (see {{Frag}}).
+Before sending the packets, the Dev compresses their headers using SCHC C/D and, if the SCHC Packet resulting from the compression needs to be fragmented by SCHC, SCHC F/R is performed (see {{Frag}}).
 The resulting SCHC Fragments are sent to an LPWAN Radio Gateway (RG) which forwards them to a Network Gateway (NGW).
-The NGW sends the data to a SCHC F/R and then to the SCHC C/D for decompression.
+The NGW sends the data to a SCHC F/R for re-assembly (if needed) and then to the SCHC C/D for decompression.
+After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).

 The SCHC F/R and C/D on the Network side can be located in the NGW, or somewhere else as long as a tunnel is established between them and the NGW.
 Note that, for some LPWAN technologies, it MAY be suitable to locate the SCHC F/R functionality nearer the NGW, in order to better deal with time constraints of such technologies.

 The SCHC C/D and F/R on both sides MUST share the same set of Rules.
-After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).

 The SCHC C/D and F/R process is symmetrical, therefore the description of the Downlink direction is symmetrical to the one above.